 The Priority Measure Set provides a critical resource for employers and other health care purchasers who want to engage in strategies to improve the quality and affordability of health care.
-We hope it will also help generate greater alignment among transparency and health care delivery and payment reform efforts regarding which quality measures they use.
-Alignment of measures with the NQS across programs is essential because it can strengthen the quality signal, highlighting what is most important to understand about quality, and decrease data collection burden on providers.
-In addition, when all stakeholders focus on mutual objectives, success in achieving those objectives may be more likely and happen more quickly.
+CPR intends that it will also help generate greater alignment among transparency and health care delivery and payment reform efforts.
+Alignment of measures across programs like the NQS is essential because it highlights what is most important to understand about quality and decreases data collection burden on providers.
+In addition, when all stakeholders focus on mutual objectives, success in achieving those objectives may be more likely and timely.